If you want to learn coding and web development, you can choose from dozens of learning platforms and online courses.

 Unlike a few other popular learning platforms, Udemy is based on fixed pricing on a course basis.

-So, you buy each course separately, gaining lifetime access to the course contents.
+In other words, you purchase each course separately and get lifetime access to the entire course curriculum.

 That said, you can start learning coding using a free, beginner-level course at first.

 Then, if you feel intrigued to find out more, you can easily catch a promotion and invest a few bucks.